pantheon-systems/documentation/source/content/custom-upstream.md

 The second level repository is a Custom Upstream, where core updates from Pantheon are pulled in and modifications to your common codebase are distributed (e.g. parent theme and plugin/module version updates).

-The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or other Git based provider <Popover content="Contact support to try and create any other Git based custom upstream." />.
+The Custom Upstream repository is hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or other Git repository host <Popover content="Contact support to create a custom upstream from another host." />.
 It's connected to Pantheon and associated with your organization, allowing fellow team members the option to select this repository as a starting point when creating new sites.

 </div>
 </div>